wavefrontHQ/docs/pages/doc/tracing_integrations.md

 summary: Learn about ways to send trace data to Wavefront from a 3rd party distributed tracing system.
 ---

-You can collect [traces](tracing_basics.html#wavefront_trace_data) with a 3rd party distributed tracing system, and send the trace data to Wavefront.
+You can collect [traces](tracing_basics.html#wavefront_trace_data) with a 3rd party distributed tracing system, and send the [trace data](tracing_basics.html) to Wavefront.
 Wavefront provides managed, highly scalable storage for your trace data, as well as RED metrics that are derived from the spans.

-For example, suppose you have already instrumented your application using a 3rd party distributed tracing system.
+For example, suppose you have already instrumented your application using a 3rd party distributed tracing system such as Jaeger or Zipkin.
 You can continue using that system for application development, and then switch to a Wavefront proxy in production by changing a few configuration settings.

 **Note:** If you have not yet [instrumented your application for tracing](tracing_instrumenting_frameworks.html), consider doing so with one or more [Wavefront observability SDKs](wavefront_sdks.html).